Q. Where do I get my cap and gown?

 Q. How many guests can I bring and where will I get my guest tickets?

-After the RSVP deadline, Salem Campus graduates will pick up tickets from Lisa Curran in the Academic Center.
+After the RSVP deadline, Salem Campus graduates will pick up tickets from the receptionist desk.
 East Liverpool Campus graduates will pick tickets up from Debbie Riggs in the Mary Patterson Building.
 The number of guest tickets per graduate will be determined after the RSVP deadline.
-Graduates will be notified by April 2, 2018 the exact number of tickets available per graduate.
+Graduates will be notified by April 1, 2019 the exact number of tickets available per graduate.